codefellows-seattle-dotnet-401d3/Lab05-OOP-Principles/Zoo/Readme.md

 Think of a parent giving a child blue eyes and black hair.
 The child inherits the items from the parent.

 <li> Polymorphism - Another pillar of object oriented, instead of direct inheritence can pick an choose which methods and properties
 to have.
 Class shapes can decide to adopt items of properties from derived classes but dont have to.
 Take for instance a class shape that has the values x,y,z.
-So the next class triangle has the ability to have a
+So the next class triangle has the ability to have x y z, but the Circle has only choosen to use the cordinates y instead.
+This is called virtual methods.

-Class Shape.cs -> {x, y, z} / virtual
-                Class Triangle {using x,y,z} /
-                Class  Circle {useOnly y } / Override

-<li> Abstraction -Pillar of Ojbect Oriented programming, classes can inherit later on but must be filled out by each class
+<li> Abstraction -Pillar of Ojbect Oriented programming, classes can inherit later on but must be filled out by each class, Say for instance for the parent child that if a parent has blue eyes, and is 6 feet tall.
+The Child of that abstraction class carries the 6 feet tall jeans and needs to be 6 feet tall.
-Class Parent.cs -> {hasblueEyes, hasBlack hair} -> Child.cs {hasblueEyes, hasBlack hair} -> GreatGrandChild.cs {unkown color yet}

-<li> Ecapsulation -> last pillar of Objec Oriented Programming; security apect of it
+<li> Ecapsulation -> last pillar of Objec Oriented Programming; security apect of it these are protected pillars of the; This has protected, private, public, protected private, internal, and protected internal.
-Class Person.cs {}
-Public -> anyone can see person.cs
-Private -> Private Class person.cs / I dont want anyone to see me Protected Internal -> Only certain things that can be looked at if ou have the access rights.

 ## Getting Started
 - Fork this repo / or clone this repo